TrueWill/tzientist/README.md

 Running experiments can be expensive.
 Both the control and the candidate execute.
 If either may be slow or if the experiment runs in a performance-sensitive context, you may want to run the experiment on a percentage of traffic.
 You can provide a custom `enabled` function in the options.
 If `enabled` returns `false`, the experiment will still return what the control returns but it will not call the candidate nor will it publish results.
 If `enabled` returns `true`, the experiment will run normally.
 Tzientist passes the arguments to the experiment to the `enabled` function in case you want to base the sampling on them.

+Note: `enabled` receives the same arguments as the experiment, where `publish` receives a `Results` object with `experimentArguments` and other properties.

 ```TypeScript
 function enabled(_: string): boolean {
   // Run candidate 25% of the time